We hold various seasonal ceremonies to show our respect and gratitude to Kami-sama.

 Hatsuuma means “the first day of the Horse”.

-How do we count the day of Horse?
+How do we find the day of the Horse?

-As you may know, the 12 zodiac signs, (十二支in Japanese) are:
+As you may know, there are 12 zodiac signs, known in Japanese as 十二支 (jūnishi), which are:

 Rat 子(ね)・Ox 丑(うし)・Tiger 寅(とら)・Rabbit 卯(う)・Dragon 辰(たつ)・Snake 巳(み)・Horse 午(うま)・Sheep 未(ひつじ)・Monkey 申(さる)・Chicken 酉(とり)・Dog 戌(いぬ)・Wild Boar 亥(いのしし)